m0uneer/vue-simple-inventory-management-system/README.md

 ## Technical Features
 - Using typescript
+- Using Vue
+- Using Vuex
 - Unit test using Jest
 - Using SCSS
 - Using Bootstrap 4
 - Applying AirBnB Style guide
 - Using `semantic-release` for semantic versioning and generation changelog
 - Using `commitlint` and `husky` to force Angular conventional commit format and linting staged files
+- Using Travis for CI/CD and releasing
 - Deployed to Firebase

 ## Development
+### Requirements
+- NodeJS > v10.18

 ### Project setup
 ```
 npm install